The Oldest House Museum Wedding Photography Guide

 5-minute walk

-Nine historic homes on one square block, with beautiful gardens perfect for getting-ready photos.
+Nine heritage homes on one square block, with beautiful gardens perfect for getting-ready shots.
 Adults only (16+).
 Complimentary bicycles for exploring downtown.

 St. George Inn